-If you like the idea of getting paid to essentially perform James Bond-type tasks and hack into the computer systems of large organizations such as financial institutions, then chances are you'll be interested in a career as a pen tester.
+If you like the idea of getting paid to essentially perform James Bond-type tasks and hack into the computer systems of large organizations such as financial institutions, chances are you'll be interested in a career as a pen tester.

 Performing actual cyber attacks is one of the strongest ways to truly test a network and verify its stability.
 Cybersecurity is a growing industry, and there is huge demand for professionals in this field.
 Different companies have different needs when it comes to penetration testing.
 This depends on the type of information that needs to be protected and the type of systems that they use.

 What is the difference between pen testing and vulnerability assessment?

 Vulnerability testing also falls under the area of IT security, but is a different type of examination.
 Vulnerability tests are generally carried out separately to, or sometimes before, penetration tests.
 They are designed to define and identify weaknesses in a system and to classify them.
 These weak areas can then be prioritized according to the danger they pose and addressed individually through upgrades, the implementation of firewalls, or software updates.
 It is not uncommon for a penetration tester to also carry out vulnerability assessments, though the purpose of these is quite different to pen tests.